Learning with Explicit Shape Priors for Medical Image Segmentation: Experiment

 \textbf{Vertebrae segmentation:} To further evaluate the performance of our proposed model, we conduct experiments on VerSe 2019.
 Table \ref{tab verse} presents the segmentation performance on the hidden test dataset.
-Our model outperforms the powerful nnUNet on the metric of Cervical, thoracic and the average value.
-Specifically, there is $2.06\%$, $1.06\%$ dice score increases and $0.82$mm, $0.33$mm $hd_{95}$ decreases for cervical and the whole spine.
+Our model outperforms the powerful nnUNet on the metric of cervical, and thoracic vertebrae.
+Specifically, there is $2.06\%$, $1.06\%$ Dice score increases and $0.82$mm, $0.33$mm $HD_{95}$ decreases for cervical and the whole spine.
 Besides, different cases have different field-of-views (FoVs), which brings difficulty for models to identify the last several vertebrae.
-And nnUNet is superior to other models including ours on the ability of localizing and segmenting lumbar vertebrae (Label $20\mbox{-}25$).
-Furthermore, in contrast with other models, we achieve the highest median dice score $93.43\%$ and $1.78$mm, which means that our model can boost the overall performance of testing cases.
+And nnUNet is superior to other models including ours on the ability to localize and segment lumbar vertebrae (Label $20\mbox{-}25$).
+Furthermore, in contrast with other models, we achieve the highest median Dice score $93.43\%$ and $1.78$mm, which means that our model can boost the overall performance of testing cases.
 Figure \ref{visualizations verse} illustrates that our model presents better visualization results, with more consistent predictions in a singular vertebra.
-This phenomenon indicates that learnable explicit shape priors for vertebrae is truly effective to the refinement of predicted masks.
+This phenomenon indicates that learnable explicit shape priors for vertebrae are truly effective in the refinement of predicted masks.